Plate Load Tests - Uses, Plate Size and Interpretation

 Let’s consider how this works when plate load testing a working platform, where there are two distinct layers: a stronger, compacted granular material layer over a weaker subgrade.

 If the platform is thicker than 0.6m, then a 0.3m diameter plate load test will only determine the bearing capacity and settlement characteristics of the granular layer and not of the weaker ground beneath.

 While these results can be used for quality control – to check the platform has been compacted correctly and meets specification – they are inadequate for assessing the safe bearing capacity of the platform.

 Working platforms incorporating geogrids are a proven way to safely support heavy construction equipment, such as piling rigs and support cranes as part of civil engineering temporary works

 A better approach – and one Tensar advises – is to use a larger plate with a diameter closer in size to the width of the load imposed by the construction equipment.

 This means the test will create a pressure bulb similar in size, and depth, to the one created by a rig’s tracks.
-As a result, the settlement characteristics of both the platform and subgrade will be measured, giving a more accurate assessment of ultimate (and safe) bearing capacity of the platform.
+As a result, the settlement characteristics of both the platform and subgrade will be measured, giving a more accurate assessment of the ultimate (and safe) bearing capacities of the platform.

 Plate load testing in action

-Tensar teamed up with the University of Saskatchewan in Canada to carry out full-scale plate load tests on a trial section of granular working platform on a clay subgrade, which you can read more about here.
+Tensar teamed up with the University of Saskatchewan in Canada to carry out full-scale plate load tests on a trial section of a granular working platform on a clay subgrade, which you can read more about here.

 Monitored plate load field trial carried out on the Canada Prairies